jnichols-git/Gate/README.md

 WIP

-## Known Issues

-Currently, there is not a static list of shortcomings; however, auth has not been examined by a security professional, and should not be considered secure and ready for production environments until it has.
-Specific issues will be added here as they appear.

 ## Getting Involved

 Contributions to auth are highly appreciated!
 Check [CONTRIBUTING](CONTRIBUTING.md) to learn what you can do to help.